-There is a good chance I’ll have to change things up on the syllabus.
 Keep in mind that this syllabus may be flexible.
+There is a good chance I’ll have to change things up.

-Of course, I’ll announce any changes we make.
+Of course, I’ll announce any changes made.

 If you have any questions about anything on this syllabus, please feel free to ask me!
 A copy of this will also be posted on Moodle.